 Many of our largest vendors source a majority of their products from foreign countries.
 Imported goods are generally less expensive than domestic goods and contribute significantly to our favorable profit margins.
-We may experience a disruption or increase in the cost of imported vendor products at any time for reasons beyond our control.
-If imported merchandise becomes more expensive or unavailable, the transition to alternative sources by our vendors may not occur in time to meet our demands or the demands of our customers.
+Our ability to provide quality imported merchandise on a profitable basis may be subject to political and economic factors and influences that we cannot control.
+National or international events, including changes in government trade or other policies, could increase our merchandise costs and other costs that are critical to our operations.
+If imported merchandise becomes more expensive, we may find it difficult to pass the increase on to customers.
+If imported merchandise becomes unavailable, the transition to alternative sources by our vendors may not occur in time to meet our demands or the demands of our customers.
 Products from alternative sources may also be more expensive or may be of lesser quality than those our vendors currently import.
 Risks associated with reliance on imported goods include:

-- disruptions in the flow of imported goods because of factors such as: - raw material shortages, work stoppages, labor availability and political unrest; - problems with oceanic shipping, including blockages or labor union strikes at U.S. or foreign ports; and - economic crises and international disputes. - increases in the cost of purchasing or shipping foreign merchandise resulting from, for example: - foreign government regulations; - rising commodity prices; - changes in currency exchange rates or policies and local economic conditions, including the United States imposing antidumping or countervailing duty orders, safeguards, remedies or compensation and retaliation due to illegal foreign trade practices; and - trade restrictions, including import duties, import quotas or loss of "most favored nation" status with the United States.
+- disruptions in the flow of imported goods because of factors such as: - raw material shortages, work stoppages, labor availability and political unrest; - problems with oceanic shipping, including blockages or labor union strikes at U.S. or foreign ports; and - economic crises and international disputes.

+- increases in the cost of purchasing or shipping foreign merchandise resulting from, for example: - import tariffs or the proposed U.S. border adjustment tax; - foreign government regulations; - rising commodity prices; - increased costs of oceanic shipping; - changes in currency exchange rates or policies and local economic conditions, including the United States imposing antidumping or countervailing duty orders, safeguards, remedies or compensation and retaliation due to illegal foreign trade practices; and - trade restrictions, including import quotas or loss of "most favored nation" status with the United States.